TheBarret/ZSuite/README.md

 `__preamble__ painting by __artist__`

-This prompt will be processed with random line form the file called `preamble.txt` and `artists.txt` in the folder:
+This prompt will be processed with random line fetched from a file called `preamble.txt` and `artists.txt` in the folder:

 `.\comfyui\custom_nodes\Zephys\nodes\blocks\*.txt`